ShivapriyaOH/blog/_posts/2019-05-01-Vargas-blog.md

-Vargas palteau is one of the less known East Bay parks in the Fremont hills.
+Vargas plateau is one of the East Bay parks in the Fremont hills.
 It overlooks Niles Canyon, Fremont, Union city and San Francisco Bay beyond.
 We went hiking during the month of March 2019 when California in general had good showers during Spring.

 - **Best Time of the year to Visit**: During Spring after the showers when the meadows have turned green
 - **Best Time of the day to visit**: The park opens promptly at 8am